 Once the walnuts are nice and toasted, add the beef back in along with any accumulated juices on the plate and pour in your chicken stock.
 Stir to make sure everything is well-combined, bring to a very gentle simmer, cover and let cook until the meat is very tender and the sauce has thickened slightly, about 2.5 hours.
 Once this stage is reached, uncover your pot and allow to simmer uncovered for a further 30 minutes, just so the sauce reduces and thickens even more.

 Once the kharcho is done, serve hot in a bowl with plenty of crusty bread and maybe even a side of ajapsandali or a khachapuri!
 It is also common to serve this dish on top of some ghomi, which is a type of Georgian polenta.

-- 1 kilogram (about 2 pounds) beef stew meat, trimmed and cut into 3-centimetre cubes (about 1-inch cubes)
+- 1 kilogram (about 2 pounds) boneless beef chuck, trimmed and cut into 3-centimetre cubes (about 1-inch cubes)

 - 1 medium yellow onion, diced

 - 2 tablespoons tomato paste

 - 8-10 cloves garlic, minced

 - 2 teaspoons ground coriander seed

 - 1/2 teaspoon cayenne pepper, or more or less to taste